 There are a number of costing models used in the domain of business and Activity-Based Costing is one of them.
 In activity-based costing, various activities in the organization are identified and assigned with a cost.

 When it comes to pricing of products and services produced by the company, activity cost is calculated for activities that have been performed in the process of producing the products and services.
-In other words, activity based costing assign indirect costs to direct costs.
+In other words, activity-based costing assigns indirect costs to direct costs.
 These indirect costs are also known as overheads in the business world.

 Quality Control activity of a garment manufacturing company is one of the fine examples for such an activity.
 By identifying the cost for the Quality Control function, the management can recognize the costing for each product, service, or resource.
 This understanding helps the executive management to run the business organization smoothly.

-Activity based costing is more effective when used long-term rather than in short-term.
+Activity-based costing is more effective when used in long-term rather than in short-term.

-Although one might take it as risky, such departments may stand an opportunity to succeed when managed with activity based costing.
-Lastly, this would give the organization a measurable illustration of activity based costing and its. success.
-In case, if no cost saving occurs after the pilot study is implemented, it is most likely that the model has not been properly implemented or the model does not suit for the department or company as a whole.
+Although one might take it as risky, such departments may stand an opportunity to succeed when managed with activity-based costing.
+Lastly, this would give the organization a measurable illustration of activity-based costing and its success.
+In case, if no cost saving occurs after the pilot study is implemented, it is most likely that the model has not been properly implemented or the model does not suit the department or company as a whole.

-Following is the procedure followed for successful implementation of activity based costing in an organization.
+The procedure for successful implementation of activity-based costing in an organization is as follows:

 The team identifies and assesses the activities that involve in products and services in question.